-See Amy’s PCC blogpost for a primer on doing effective local bike (and pedestrian) advocacy as a volunteer or paid staff person.
+Local Advocacy: See the PCC’s Tips for Local Advocates for a primer on doing effective local bike (and pedestrian) advocacy as a volunteer or paid staff person.
 Amy has almost a decade of experience as a local leader, volunteer, and staff person.
-Also see this presentation (PDF), from a presentation in 2013.
+And this Guide from the Federal Highways Administration (FHWA) is still spot on!

 SCDOT has a Bicycle & Pedestrian Program website with information on projects and resources.
 See this new Planning resource South Carolina Health & Planning Toolkit (PDF) developed with SC DHEC funding, with helpful input from ALTA Planning.